Recent Activities

 Book Chapters

 Kabak, M. (2021).
 The Post-Apocalyptic Aesthetics of Emily St. John Mandel’s Station Eleven, Apocalyptic Visions in the Anthropocene and the Rise of Climate Fiction, Kübra Baysal, ed.
 Newcastle upon Tyne: Cambridge Scholars Publishing. pp. 201-212.
-(Web of Science Master Book List)
+(Indexed in Web of Science Master Book List)

 Articles in Refereed Journals